Tag: decision architecture

 • Unclear decision rights

-• Institutions designed to report, not respond
+• Organizations designed to report rather than respond

 Final Thought

-It’s how decisions are designed.
+It may be how decisions are designed.

-🌐 www.sifars.com
+🌐 https://www.sifars.com